1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 General Canal

-Each organization on kChat automatically has a channel General in which all users are automatically invited.
+Each organization on kChat automatically has a General channel in which all users are automatically invited.

 You can use this channel to share information about your entire organization, such as business outings or good motivational news.